Tips for Running Startup in 2022:

 2- Focus on Customers:

 It’s no secret that we are entering the customer-centric era.
-While this concept has been viable for dozens of years, only now companies begin to focus on customers fully.
+While this concept has been viable for dozens of years, only now have companies begun to focus on customers fully.
 Here are a few notable ideas for your customer-oriented business:

 - Collect feedback.
 By analyzing a lot of data, you will understand what your target clients need.
 For this, conduct surveys and reach customers through different channels.